iamBlogPro/Similarity-Check-Advanced/README.md

 # Similarity-Check-Advanced
-Checks for keyword similarity - then generates unique keywords and a spreadsheet with similar keywords and similarity
+Checks for keyword similarity - then generates unique keywords and a color-coded spreadsheet with removed keywords, retained keywords and similarity.

 # Keyword De-duplication with Agglomerative Clustering